 Muscarella has been president of the Financial Management Association, program chair of the Financial Management Association Annual Meetings, associate editor of the Journal of Financial Research, and northeast regional director of the Financial Management Association.
-He is associate editor for the Survey and Synthesis Series, put out by the Financial Management Association, and an ad hoc reviewer for numerous journals.
+He has served as associate editor for the Survey and Synthesis Series, put out by the Financial Management Association, and as an ad hoc reviewer for numerous journals.

 He also has taught at the Darden Graduate School of Business Administration at the University of Virginia as well as served as a Senior Financial Economist, U.S. Securities and Exchange Commission.